Builder Design Pattern

 When to apply Builder Pattern?

-We can use the Builder pattern when:
+We can use Builder when:

 • Using a telescopic constructor is not efficient.